aduffy70/LabNotes/_posts/2017/2017-07-12-Setting-up-for-GBS-analysis-on-U-of-U-cluster.md

 # Questions

-  * Why does Jenessa's ipyrad 0.7.1 work but I get libc errors if I upgrade?
   * On ipyrad s1, why are ALL the counts for mismatched barcodes even numbers?
+Also, they don't seem to be accurate.
+Running with 2 ipyrad gave different counts (though the totals were identical).
+It looks like it isn't actually reporting ALL the mismatched versions.
   * Why does my pipeline return different numbers of exact matching barcodes (77% vs 68% for ipyrad)?
 My script includes the cutsite as part of the barcode so if anything my numbers should look lower than ipyrad's.
 Numbers with <=2 mismatches are comparable (85% and 88%)
   *

 [1]: http://ipyrad.readthedocs.io/installation.html
+[2]: {{ site.base_url }}{% post_url /2017//2017-07-19-ipyrad-version-trouble-on-U-of-U-cluster}